liu-qilong/liu-qilong.github.io/contents/blog/set-conv-padding.md

     x: "https://x.com/liu_qi_long/status/1846821014564667636"
 ---

+# How to set the padding of convolution to make the stride acting as a scale factor

 > Cover image source: [A guide to convolution arithmetic for deep learning - Vincent Dumoulin, Francesco Visin - ArXiv](https://arxiv.org/abs/1603.07285)

 When doing convolution, the kernel is shift around the input image.
 Let's consider the case when the kernel moves left-to-right.
 The up-to-down scenario are just the same.